videojuicer/core-api-docs/authenticated_requests.markdown

 **read-master** applications can read objects with the same permission as any user within the authorizing user's seed.
 **write-master** applications can read or write objects with the same permission as any user within the authorizing user's seed.

-It should be noted that only users with the 'administrator' role can authorize consumers which require read-master or write-master permissions.
+It should be noted that only users with the 'administrator' role can authorize consumers that require read-master or write-master permissions.
 The first user in a seed always starts out with this role.

 Read-master and write-master permissions are primarily intended for applications such as Videojuicer's own Management Panel application.
 These sorts of applications provide pass-through authorization of individual users once they're up and running.
 Hence they need to be initially authorized once, for an entire seed, by a single administrator.
 Most applications such as upload, export or production workflow tools should only require read-user or write-user permissions.